hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_29e75b9e-7fa5-4d89-b69c-e500153c2dbc-0_2.content.md

 <!--font:Montserrat-->

-# "Exploring the Unseen: A Journey to the Edge of a Black Hole"
+# "Journey to the Edge of a Black Hole"

 Welcome to our website, where we take you on a journey to the edge of a black hole.
 Our team of AInauts and their AI companions conduct experiments in this unfathomable space, where time and space warp around them.